 Groups are helpful if your goal is to create a small community on Facebook for internal audiences.
 Groups can be created by anyone and about any topic as a forum for people to share their opinions and interest in that subject; for example, classes or groups can discuss projects, class topics, trends in the field, opportunities, etc. Groups can be kept closed or secret, whereas Pages are intended to help an entity communicate publicly.
 Notifications to those in your Group will appear in their Facebook notifications and email, depending on individual settings.

 When setting up a social media page, incorporate the university name in the following

 manner: UHCL Department name, UH-Clear Lake Department Name or University of Houston-Clear Lake Department Name.

 UHCL Capt.
-Wendell M. Wilson Office of Veteran Services
+Wendell M. Wilson Office of Military and Veteran Services

 UH-Clear Lake Art Gallery

 Set up a page username or vanity URL.
 Usernames allow public entities to easily promote your presence on social media with a short URL.
 This username can be used in your marketing communications, web page and business cards.
 If you are an administrator of a Facebook Page, choose your username at http://www.facebook.com/username.
 Vanity URLS and account names should start with the university name.